RojeshDhakal/Customer-Churn/README.md

 ## Customer Behavior:

--Significant churn observed among customers with Fiber optic internet service and month-to-month contracts.
+- Significant churn observed among customers with Fiber optic internet service and month-to-month contracts.
--Customers with no additional services like OnlineSecurity, TechSupport, and Backup show higher churn rates.
+- Customers with no additional services like OnlineSecurity, TechSupport, and Backup show higher churn rates.

 # Conclusion:
 Understanding these patterns can guide targeted marketing efforts and service improvements to reduce churn.
 Further predictive modeling can leverage these insights for proactive customer retention strategies.